elucian/bee/syntax/structure.md

 ## Execution

 When a program is executed the _main module_ is located and executed first.
 If a program do not have a _main module_, it can not be executed nor compiled.
-The main() rule is the program main entry point.
+The main() method is the program main entry point.
 It is executed only once.
-If you try to execute rule main() you can but there is no point to it.
+If you try to execute method main() you can but there is no point to it.

 **module:**

 The main module can load numerous modules and libraries.
 After loading, all public elements can be executed on demand.
-Before execution the main() rule can interact with the user to ask for input.
+Before execution the main() method can interact with the user to ask for input.
 After executing it can print feedback and reuse or store results for later use.

 **pattern:**

-This pattern demonstrate how to use a rule from a module named "module_name"
+This pattern demonstrate how to use a method from a module named "module_name"

 ```# loading a module
 load $pro.src.module_name;

-# give alias to module rule
+# give alias to module method
 alias new_name: module_name.rule_name;

-rule main():
+method main():
    ** results can be captured using make
    make result := module_name.rule_name(arguments);

-   ** modify a variable using rule alias:
+   ** modify a variable using method alias:
    alter result := new_name(arguments);
 return;
 ```